priestd09/corda/docs/source/key-concepts-states.rst

 Specifically, this state represents an IOU of £10 from Alice to Bob.

-As well as any information about the fact itself, the state also contains a reference to the **contract** that governs the evolution of the shared fact over time.
+As well as any information about the fact itself, the state also contains a reference to the *contract* that governs the evolution of the state over time.
 We discuss contracts in :doc:`key-concepts-contracts`.

 State sequences
 ---------------
-Since states are immutable, their attributes cannot be modified directly.
+As states are immutable, they cannot be modified directly to reflect a change in the state of the world.

 Instead, the lifecycle of a shared fact over time is represented by a **state sequence**.
-When a shared fact needs to be updated, we create a new version of the state representing the current situation, and mark the existing state as historic.
+When a state needs to be updated, we create a new version of the state representing the new state of the world, and mark the existing state as historic.

-By linking these updates together in chronological order, we get a full view of the evolution of the shared fact over time.
-We can picture this as follows:
+This sequence of state replacements gives us a full view of the evolution of the shared fact over time.
+We can picture this situation as follows:

 .. image:: resources/state-sequence.png

 The vault
 ---------
-Each node on the network maintains a *vault* - a database where the node tracks all the current and historic states that it is aware of, and which it considers to be relevant:
+Each node on the network maintains a *vault* - a database where it tracks all the current and historic states that it is aware of, and which it considers to be relevant to itself:

 .. image:: resources/vault-simple.png

-We can think of the ledger from each node's point-of-view as the set of all the current (i.e. non-historic) states that they are aware of.
+We can think of the ledger from each node's point of view as the set of all the current (i.e. non-historic) states that it is aware of.